krishnagupta71/linux/assignment/Assignment-3/Readme.md

 * Built a VM successfully and allocated 50GB storage and 8GB RAM to it.
 Also turned on nested virtualization for the VM.
 * Downloaded and built the Linux Kernel modules and associated libraries to create a local copy of Linux Kernel.
 * Researched and discussed the exits and interrupts by referring to the Intel SDM.
-* Contribution also includes writing code for returning the total number of exits and the total time spent processing all exits.
+* Collaborating with team member to write code for returning the total number of exits and the total time spent processing all exits.
 * Modified the function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm -> cpuid.c and vmx_handle_exit in the following file: linux/arch/x86/kvm/vmx -> vmx.c